 Where breast cancer may spread to

 Less commonly, breast cancer can spread to other parts of the body, such as the bone marrow or ovaries.
-Our cancer support specialists will be able to give you more information on this.

 Local and regional recurrence